Deep-MI/FastSurfer/FastSurferCNN/README.md

                     If this fails, or you actively overwrote the check with setting "--run_viewagg_on cpu", view agg is run on the cpu.
                     Equivalently, if you define "--run_viewagg_on gpu", view agg will be run on the gpu (no memory check will be done).
 * --device <str>: Device for processing ("cpu","cuda") (optional, default: cuda)
-* --hires: Switch on hires processing (no conforming to 1mm, but to smallest voxel size).
+* --hires: Switch on high resolution processing (no conforming to 1mm, but to smallest voxel size).
 * --batch_size: Batch size for inference.
 Default=8